-Important notices about safe burner operation will be found in this section.
-Read this entire manual before attempting to start the system.
-If any part of the information in this manual is not understood, then contact Eclipse before continuing.
+Important notices which help provide safe burner operation will be found in this section.
+To avoid personal injury and damage to the property or facility, the following warnings must be observed.
+All involved personnel should read this entire manual carefully before attempting to start or operate this system.
+If any part of the information in this manual is not understood, contact Eclipse before continuing.

-Safety
+Safety Warnings